 We assume that you have read and understood REST security.

 This said the following shows what a REST call done with

 curl -X DELETE https://public1.example.com/.rest/properties/v1/config/server/activation/publicKey \ --user johns-user-name:johns-secret-password

 WARNING: Always use SSL/HTTPS for REST calls containing a username and password!

 The user who executes a REST call also needs:

 If you have more than one public instance, you must execute the REST call on each public instance.

-Activate some content immediately after key deletion to enforce the propagation of the new public key from the author instance to the public instances.
+Publish some content immediately after key deletion to enforce the propagation of the new public key from the author instance to the public instances.
 You can do this also via REST by utilizing the Commands endpoint API.